David Froomkin

 Assistant Professor of Law

-David Froomkin is an assistant professor of law at the University of Houston Law Center and an affiliated faculty member in the Department of Political Science, with primary scholarly interests in administrative law, election law, and democratic and constitutional theory.
-His research focuses on the structure of government and of the democratic process, drawing on political science and political economy as well as analysis of the text and structure of the Constitution.
+David Froomkin is an assistant professor of law at the University of Houston Law Center and an affiliated faculty member in the Department of Political Science.
+He is an expert on the design of democratic institutions, with primary scholarly interests in administrative law, constitutional law, and the law of democracy.
+His research focuses on the structure of government and of the electoral process, drawing on political science and political economy as well as analysis of the text and structure of the Constitution.
+He currently teaches courses on criminal law, election law, and constitutional design.

 David received a B.A., cum laude, from Columbia University in 2015, a J.D. from Yale Law School in 2022, and a Ph.D. in Political Science (awarded departmental distinction and university distinction) from Yale University in 2024.
 His dissertation received the Leonard D. White Award from the American Political Science Association for the best dissertation in the field of public administration.

-His scholarship has been accepted for publication in journals including the University of Pennsylvania Law Review, the Yale Journal on Regulation, and Political Studies.
-In addition to other ongoing projects, he is currently completing a book manuscript that develops a new conceptual and normative theory of the separation of powers as a government structure that can reinforce rather than vitiate legislative supremacy.
+His scholarship has been accepted for publication in the Iowa Law Review, the North Carolina Law Review, the University of Pennsylvania Law Review, the Yale Journal on Regulation, and Political Studies, among other journals.
+His current book project, titled Madison’s Mistake: Restoring the Separation of Powers, develops a new conceptual and normative theory of the separation of powers as a government structure that can reinforce rather than vitiate legislative supremacy.